jdent02/RIFT_Renderer/README.md

 Includes headers from the STB image library: https://github.com/nothings/stb

-Also requires OpenEXR version 2.2 or later.
+For OpenEXR reading and writing, OpenEXR 2.2 or later is needed.
+If you do not intend to use this function, please pass "-DUSE_OPENEXR=OFF" to CMake.